 - Incorrect public record information; such as: state a lawsuit that you were not involved in, bankruptcies that you did not file, bankruptcies you filed more than ten years ago, tax or judgment that you paid but it is listed as unpaid.

 - Incorrect inquiry information; such as: inquiries that you did not authorize.

 If you feel like you are a victim of FCRA violation, please contact Consumer Action Law Group.
-The attorneys at Consumer Action Law Group will assist you in filling a law suit against Creditors or Credit Reporting Agencies for violations of FCRA.
-Call today for a free case evaluation by one of our experience credit report lawyers, (818) 254-8413
+The credit report attorneys at Consumer Action Law Group will assist you in filling a law suit against Creditors or Credit Reporting Agencies for violations of FCRA.
+Call today for a free case evaluation with one of our experienced credit report lawyers, (818) 254-8413.